Thomas E. (Tom ) Myers III – 2018 Mining Engineering Foundation Distinguished Alumnus

 Tom is a Registered Professional Engineer in Kentucky and Florida and a member of the Society for Mining, Metallurgy & Exploration, the University of Kentucky Mining Engineering Foundation, the University of Kentucky Fellows Society and the University of Kentucky-College of Engineering Quadrangle Society.

 Tom and his wife Holly reside in Valrico, FL.
-They have two sons Bradley and Brett who are their greatest achievement.
+They have two sons Bradley and Brett who are their greatest achievements.